UN ENGAGEMENT

 Tanzania: UN experts warn of escalating violence amidst plans to forcibly evict Maasai from ancestral lands (15 June 2022)

-Read this press release raising alarms on the deadly escalations of plans to forcibly evict 70,000 Maasai from 1,500 square kilometers of village land to make way for the Loliondo Game Reserve.
-Security forces hired to demarcate the area fired live ammunition and lobbed teargas at Maasai who had removed demarcation markers and were occupying their rightful land.
-Far from an isolated incident, UN experts have previously raised their concerns on this issue with the Government of Tanzania, the UNESCO World Heritage Committee, International Union for Conservation of Nature, and International Council on Monuments and Sites.
+This press release raised alarms on the deadly escalations of plans to forcibly evict 70,000 Maasai from 1,500 square kilometers of village land to make way for the Loliondo Game Reserve.
+Security forces hired to demarcate the area fired live ammunition and lobbed teargas at us when we removed demarcation markers and were occupying our rightful land.
+Far from an isolated incident, UN experts have previously raised their concerns on this issue with the Government of Tanzania, the UNESCO World Heritage Committee, International Union for Conservation of Nature, and the International Council on Monuments and Sites.

 CERD’s Early Warning and Urgent Action Response

 In May 2025, the UN Committee on the Elimination of Racial Discrimination (CERD) issued an Early Warning and Urgent Action Procedure (EWUAP), issuing letter no. 115 to Tanzania.
-The Committee raised “deep concern” over reports that Maasai communities in Ngorongoro, Loliondo and KIA are facing forced evictions and relocations.
-Districts inhabited by the Maasai Indigenous People in Ngorongoro and Loliondo are disproportionately impacted compared to areas inhabited by non-Maasai Indigenous People in the implementation of the project.
+The Committee raised “deep concern” over reports that our Maasai communities in Ngorongoro, Loliondo and Kilimanjaro International Airport (KIA) are facing forced evictions and relocations.
+The districts that we inhabit in Ngorongoro and Loliondo are disproportionately impacted compared to areas inhabited by non-Maasai Indigenous People in the implementation of the project.
 This early warning activated the previous early warning issued by CERD on 28 April 2023 on Maasai mistreatment in Tanzania.
 These actions are carried out to clear land for tourism developments, safaris, and trophy-hunting concessions.